• Skip to primary navigation

 Print Recipe

-Make your own freezer garlic bread today.
-Fresh French bread is thick-sliced and slathered in a cheesy garlic butter spread.
-Keeps in the freezer for six months.
+Make your own cheesy garlic bread to freeze for future dinners!
+Fresh French bread is thick-sliced and slathered in a homemade cheesy garlic butter spread, then toasted to perfection in the oven.

 Servings: 20 slices